 1) Game Engine Architecture by Jason Gregory (Naughty Dogs Lead Programmer)

 Considered one of the best textbooks for learning game engine architecture, this is an up-to-date source of information on how the typical commercial engines are built.
 It’s a comprehensive practice-oriented and theoretical material for developers who wish to learn in depth the programming aspects of game design.

 2) The Art of Game Design by Jesse Schell

-A very popular book that focuses on game development from a varied set of lenses.
+A very popular book that focuses on game design from a varied set of lenses.
 It will guide through the process of learning about game design by asking 100+ sets of questions, each one intended to help you look at games in a particular and insightful way.
-That's a must-have, like a bible that sets the fundamental principles of game design.
+That’s a must-have, like a bible that sets the fundamental principles of game design.

 3) Designing Virtual Worlds by Richard Bartle

 This book is very good at showing how sociology, technology, ethics, psychology come together when it comes to lay out the principles of virtual worlds design.
 It will provide you with a substantial understanding of the game design principles for the creation of virtual worlds, from the earliest MUDs to the present-day MMORPG games.
 It is hailed as a unique book on the topic of online games with an impressive amount of details.

 4) A Theory of Fun for Game Design by Game Design Master Raph Koster